DoinaPlesca/CompulsoryAssignment_DBMigrations/README.md

 [dotnet ef migrations script AddDepartmentRelation ModifyCourseCredits -o Migrations/V7__ModifyCourseCredits.sql]()

-Since modifying a column type can result in data loss, we used a non-destructive approach:
+I used a destructive approach:

 1. Create a new temporary column Credits_temp.
 2. Copy existing data to the new column.